What is Degrowth?

 This accessible academic paper is a fantastic overview of how we can completely change our economy to get back within planetary boundaries by using insights from Modern Monetary Theory.

-Dive into "Anything We Can Actually Do, We Can Afford," a unique text-based interactive game created by Sheridan Kates.
+Dive into "Anything We Can Actually Do, We Can Afford, - external link" a unique text-based interactive game created by Sheridan Kates - external link.
 Through the engaging format of Choose Your Own Adventure, this game challenges conventional economic wisdom, guiding players through scenarios that illustrate the principles of degrowth and Modern Monetary Theory (MMT).

 Whilst this game is based on the UK economy, its principles still apply to any country that controls its currency.